Simple Barn-Style Roof Overhangs

 always best if a building’s roof extends out past the line of its

 walls.
-An overhang of even just a few inches will push the flow of
+An overhang of even just a few inches will push the

-more durable.
+them all more durable.

 Here’s a simple, easy-to-build roof overhang